Table Of Contents_

 WHY WE LIKE IT: A large 16-inch round pizza stone made from patented Thermarite helps to improve moisture absorption for perfectly crispy pizza, making it one of the best pizza stones.

 There’s nothing like a homemade slice of pizza, and a good pizza stone is the best way to get that experience.
 We’re nominating the CastElegance 16” Round Pizza Stone as our Honorable mention because it’s one of the few round stones in our guide and it’s also one of the largest.
 Because of this, we think it’s one of the best pizza stones for consumers.
 We like that this pizza stone is made from a patented material called thermarite which works to improve the surface’s moisture absorption.
 Thermarite absorbs moisture, has superior heat retention and heat distribution, making the best crispy crust.
 This is important because the better a stone can absorb moisture the crispier your pizza or other baked goods will be.
 This is a feature that puts behind baking steel and pizza pans that are either made of a thick layer of aluminum or cast iron.
+Make your popcorn any flavor you like by using our best popcorn seasoning.

 The old stone measures 16 inches wide in diameter and is ⅝ of an inch thick.
 It also comes with a four by five-inch scraper to help make cleanup a breeze.
 And this pizza stone can also be used on grills, giving you great pizza with the promise that it won’t smell (a common complaint with using new pizza stones) because it was treated in a kiln at over 2,000 degrees Fahrenheit during the production process.
 Best of all, you can download a free e-cookbook when you purchase this pizza stone.
 While the best toaster oven was good enough for frozen pizza, this pizza stone will change the pizza game in your household for good.